voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 At runtime, the panel's :ref:`execution context <operator-execution-context>` is automatically hydrated with any available secrets that are declared by the plugin.
-Panels access these secrets via the `ctx.secrets` dict:
+Panels can access these secrets via the `ctx.secrets` dict:

 .. code-block:: python
     :linenos: